LGBT YouthLine's referral database is for in-person and/or location-based organizations, collectives, and resources for 2SLGBTQ+ youth in Ontario.

 All counselling appointments are being offered via telemedicine – phone or video appointments available.

-Outreach Services for Pregnant People
+Outreach Services for Pregnant People (FREE)

 • Empowering Pregnancy Support Program

-Also Available by Appointment (FREE)
+Also Available by Walk In, during business hours (FREE)

 • Pregnancy Test Pick Up

 • Condom, Dam and Lube Pick Up

 The Youth Beyond Barriers (YBB) Program provides confidential services for youth who identify within 2SLGBTQ+ communities.
 The YBB Program provides group support, individual counselling, and consultations and trainings to the larger community.